lacework/terraform-provisioning/docs/integrate_gcp_using_supported_system.md

 ## Integrate Google Cloud with Lacework at a Project level
 The following section covers integrating Google Cloud and Lacework for analysis of Cloud Audit Logs and configuration assessment at a Project level.

-In this method Terraform provisions all of the required resources in the the project being integrated into Lacework.
+In this method Terraform provisions all of the required resources in the project being integrated into Lacework.

 ### Create a Service Account for Terraform
 In order to integrate GCP and Lacework at a Project level Terraform needs an service account with the following permissions in the Project being integrated: